music literature movies Index About

 Why was that so very difficult?

 But it is in the search where we begin to find answers (even to questions we didn’t know we had).
 We say goodbye to old friends as we are saying hello to new ones.
-Grandpa dies.
-We were never even aware of the concept of death.
-This introductory course in mortality leaves us bewildered and alone, as only it can.
-Our terror was a prerequisite.
+Grandpa dies at a time when we were not even aware of the concept of death.
+The resulting introductory course in mortality leaves us bewildered and alone as only death can.
+Terror is a prerequisite.
 We know this now.
-Somehow, it begins to sink in.
-And in the pain of such awareness of our world and of ourselves, we are finally born.
+And within the shadows of this newfound awareness, it all begins to sink in, piece by mystifying piece.
+Life truly begins.

 What invigorated me was the progress I had made in discovering my self, the increasing confidence in my own dreams, thoughts, and intimations, and the growing knowledge of a power I possessed within me.